alpertunga-bile/prompt-markdown-parser/README.md

 - DO NOT EDIT ***Positive Prompts*** and ***Negative Prompts*** strings in Markdown files.
 These are used to seperate prompts.
 You can add or reduce # symbol but do not edit the strings.
 - DO NOT ADD comma "," at the end of your rows.
 Parser is adding for you.
 ### Dataset Tab
+- Save prompt links in a txt file.
+Just select image from CivitAi and copy and paste its link into a txt file.
 - Choose your link dataset which is provided in txt file.
 - Write positive and negative filenames as you want to name them.
 - Click ***Create Dataset*** button and wait.
 You can watch the progress with progressbar in GUI and in terminal.